 How much does Mollii cost?

-Mollii is sold and distributed in the UK by Remotion Ltd. The initial cost for a complete suit and control panel is £4,100 + VAT (disabled people are eligible for VAT relief when buying a Mollii suit) and is backed by a 30 day money back guarantee (subject to Remotion Ltd’s terms and conditions).
+If you decide to buy a Mollii suit, we’ll put you in touch with a UK distributor.
+The cost for a complete suit and control panel is £4,400 + VAT (disabled people are eligible for VAT relief when buying a Mollii suit) and is backed by a 30 day money back guarantee (subject to Remotion Ltd’s terms and conditions).

 As long as you take care of the control panel, then you won’t need to replace it.
-But if you grow out of your suit (or need a different size after a while) Remotion Ltd runs a special replacement programme for the jacket and trousers with a 50% discount.
+But if you grow out of your suit (or need a different size after a while) you can replace just the jacket or trousers if you haven’t grown out of both.